 Weary parents often wonder: Why do kids fight?
 It makes no sense to us adults!

 Actually, it is interesting to think about the sibling fighting from your children’s perspective.
-They may:

 - get attention from you.